pharaun13/maleficarum-rabbitmq/README.md

 # Change Log
 This is the Maleficarum RabbitMQ component implementation.

+## [8.0.1] - 2018-03-29
+### Fixed
+- Incorrect validation for port value when building a new connection object.
+- Added a missing invocation that adds the manager object as a default Maleficarum command router in the default initializer logic.

 ## [8.0.0] - 2018-03-29
 ### Changed
 - Added a connection manager class - it should be used to access rabbit mq connections in a seemless way.
 Direct access to the connection is still available but should be avoided.